Connect with us on social!

 Alaska Primary Care Association

-The Alaska Primary Care Association (APCA) supports the development and operation of Alaska’s 29 federally qualified health centers and look a like organizations.
+APCA supports the development and operation of Alaska’s 29 federally qualified health centers and look-a-like organizations.
 They are also known as community health centers and CHCs.
-APCA also trains Alaskans through a range of pre-apprenticeship, registered apprenticeship programs and Community Health Worker (CHW) programs.
+APCA also trains Alaskans through a range of pre-apprenticeships, registered apprenticeships, and Community Health Worker (CHW) programs.

 The Alaska Primary Care Association